Athena-Types/Bean/README.md

 ### Build manually

+This manual build has been tested on `macOS 15.4`.
 First, get `opam >= 2.3` [here](https://opam.ocaml.org/doc/Install.html).
 You need `ocaml >= 5.1` plus `dune >= 3.17` and `menhir >= 20240715`.
 Install them with